petrus-dev/storagecrypt/README.md

 You can install the Android version from [Google Play](https://play.google.com/store/apps/details?id=fr.petrus.tools.storagecrypt)

 ## Desktop version ##
-The desktop version will be available [here](storagecrypt-desktop/distributions) soon.
+The desktop version is available [here](storagecrypt-desktop/distributions).
 It runs on Windows, Linux, and MacOS X, with Java 7.

 ## Build it ##
 The sources are available here, so you can build it yourself if you like.